 Owners say the Home Master Jr. F2 is very easy to set up and many have noticed definite improvements in water quality, clarity and taste.
 We saw many comments from apartment-dwellers who purchase this because they could not install a permanent water filter.
 It's also easy to switch between tap and filtered water

-Neither of the above two countertop water filters are certified by the NSF; one of the few that is, the Aquasana AQ-4000W (Est. $85) series, gets relatively poor owner ratings for the difficulty in changing the filter and for poor durability.
-However, even those who decry its short life span say it's one of the best water filters they've ever owned and produces excellent-tasting, clear, pure water.
+Neither of the above two countertop water filters are certified by the NSF; one of the few that is, the Aquasana AQ-4000W (Est. $80), gets relatively poor owner ratings for the difficulty in changing the filter and for poor durability.
+However, even those who decry its short life span say it's one of the best water filters they've ever owned and that it produces excellent-tasting, clear, pure water.
 In addition to its NSF certification, the Aquasana AQ-4000W earns Excellent ratings for lead and chlorine removal from one professional testing organization; although it gets lower scores for clogging and flow rate.
 Replacement filters cost $60 each, and should be replaced every six months.
 If NSF certified filtration is your top criteria, a gently-handled Aquasana 4000W will probably make you very happy.